 CHICAGO -- Among all the record breakdowns, the only one that's close to marginal for the Chicago Blackhawks is against Central Division teams.

-Chicago is 8-6-1 against teams in its division with a back-to-back set this weekend against the two teams closest to the Blackhawks in the Central, the third-place Colorado Avalanche and second-place St. Louis Blues.
+Chicago is 8-6-1 against teams in its division with a back-to-back set this weekend against the two closest teams to the Blackhawks in the Central, the third-place Colorado Avalanche and second-place St. Louis Blues.

 "It's nice being at the top of the League in the standings, but you know these division games are [against] teams you face a lot," Blackhawks forward Patrick Kane said.
 "It'd be nice to get a little better record than that and improve.
 I guess we have some games ahead of us that we can do that in the next two."